davisjustinw/cooktree/dev_log.md

 * Connections have meta data (ate, cooked etc)

 [x] User can step through different makes of a Recipe.
-* User can make a new iteration of a Recipe.
+[x] User can make a new iteration of a Recipe.
-* User can iterate off any make of a Recipe.
+[x] User can iterate off any make of a Recipe.
 * User can see who made a specific version of a Recipe.
-* Memories can be connected to a specific make of a Recipe signaling an event like a holiday.